anthemion-org/ogle-web/README.md

 ### React hooks

 Aside from `ViewSetup`, all components are implemented with hooks.
-That works well for simple components, but I'm starting to have doubts about their use in more complex ones, like `ViewPlay`. `useEffect` is a particularly awkward and difficult to use.
+That works well for simple components, but I'm starting to have doubts about their use in more complex ones, like `ViewPlay`. `useEffect` is particularly awkward and difficult to use.

 `useCallback` makes components harder to read, so I am skipping that until I encounter actual performance problems.